Can You Become a Vet Tech Online?

-Graduates earn an Associate of Science or Associate of Applied Science degree.
+Graduates typically earn an Associate of Science or Associate of Applied Science degree, though some bachelor's degree programs are available as well.
 Programs accredited by the American Veterinary Medical Association (AVMA) meet eligibility requirements to take certification and state licensure examinations.

 Veterinary Technology Programs

-Due to the advanced nature of the training and education, most 4-year veterinary technology programs can only be completed on-campus.
-Of the 21 programs accredited by the AVMA, only one offers courses online.
-These bachelor's degree programs often allow students the opportunity to specialize in a course of study, such as veterinary science, business, emergency medicine or animal diseases.
-Most schools require several hours of intern training in addition to required program coursework and general education.
+Due to the advanced nature of the training and education, most 2- and 4-year veterinary technology programs can only be completed on campus.
+Of the 217 programs accredited by the AVMA as of 2013, only eight offer courses online.
+The few bachelor's programs available may allow students to specialize in a course of study, such as veterinary science, business, emergency medicine or animal diseases.
+Most schools require several hours of intern training, in addition to required program coursework and general education.

 American Association of Veterinary State Boards Certification

-Veterinary technicians typically require at least a 2-year associate degree from an AVMA-accredited vet tech program, though some state boards allow related 2- and 4-year degrees.
-A few states also admit work experience to meet eligibility requirements to take the Veterinary Technician National Examination (VTNE) for certification.
+Veterinary technicians typically need at least a 2-year associate degree from an AVMA-accredited vet tech program, though some state boards allow related 2- and 4-year degrees.
+A few states also accept work experience to meet eligibility requirements for the Veterinary Technician National Examination (VTNE).